PCDOC Transfer Conversion Extraction Migration Recovery Service

 The PC Doc Enterprise system has its own database and it appears to us to be proprietary system and no documentation available on its structure.

-Therefore we wrote our own program to retrieve the data.
+Therefore we wrote our own program to retrieve your data for interoperability purposes with your new systems.

 We can convert the PC-DOC database to Microsoft Excel, MS Access, or CSV for exporting / importing into another database.